The Size of Our Sun Compared to the Biggest Stars in the Milky Way Galaxy

 Sirius A, the Dog Star

 The first is Sirius A star, also called Alpha Canis Majoris A, the Dog Star; is located about 9 light years from here.
-It is a little more than two times the size of the Sun which makes Sirius the brightest star in night sky because of its proximity to our system.
-It is a main sequence bluish-white dwarf star similar to our the Sun but brighter and hotter.
-It main sequence lifetime is about 1 billion years and is currently 300 million years into its life cycle.
+It is a little more than two times the size of the Sun which makes Sirius the brightest star in yhe night sky because of its proximity to our system.
+It is a main sequence bluish-white dwarf star similar to our Sun but brighter and hotter.
+It main sequence lifetime is about 1 billion years and it is currently 300 million years into its life cycle.
 So that means it will burn out in about 700 million years.
 For comparison, the Sun’s main sequence lifetime is about 14 billion years.
 The Sun is already more than 4 billion years into it life cycle.
-We will be here for a while.
+As you can see, we will be here for a while.

 Pollux is a red-orange, giant star located in the Gemini constellation.
 It is larger than Sirius A and located about 34 light years from here.
 It is 10 times bigger than our Sun.
 Because of it size it is the 17th brightest star in our night sky and is 32 times brighter than our Sun.
 Pollux is not a main sequence star but falls in the category of red giants.
 Therefore, its life cycle is completely different from that of the Sun.
 If Pollux was switched in place of our Sun our planet would be a hot molten rock if not consume by the intense heat.
 There would be no life here.

-Arcturus, another red-orange, giant star; is located almost the same distance as Pollux is from us.
+Arcturus, another red-orange, giant star is located dy nearly the same distance as Pollux is from us.
 It is about 37 light years from here and is the brightest star in the Bootes constellation.
 It is 25 times bigger than the Sun and because of its size it is the 4th brightest star in the night sky.
 Arcturus was once a main sequence star that is now in the sequence of the red giants.

 Aldebaran, one of two stars in the binary star system, is 65 light years away from Earth in the Taurus constellation.
 It is an orange-red giant with a diameter as high as 52 times the size of the Sun and is about 150 times as bright as the Sun.
 This star was once a part of the main sequence star group.
 These stars are really getting large now.

 Rigel, the first of the supergiant stars is about 773 light years away.
-It is the 6th brightest star in the night sky located in the most familiar constellation called Orion.
+It is the 6th brightest star in the night sky located in the most familiar constellation in the night sky, Orion.
 You will see it as blue-white star.
 Rigel is 85,000 times as bright as the Sun and is 70 times larger than the Sun.
 The radiation from this star is 66,000 times more powerful than the Sun’s radiation output due to its output of other radiations besides visible light.

 Pistol Star, the first of the blue hypergiants , is much larger than Rigel.
 This star is 25,000 light years away and is located near the center of the Milky Way.
 It is estimated that this star emits light 10 million times brighter than the Sun and holds the title as the brightest known star in galaxy.
 This star has a diameter of about 93 million miles.
 It would fill the space between the Sun and Earth if one edge of it was placed at the center of the Sun while the other edge would reach the center of the Earth.